qpkl9034/qpkl9034.github.io/index.markdown

 >

-> \* Double-click to watch videos in full-screen mode.
+> \* Please right-click and select "Full Screen" to watch videos in full-screen mode.